3nauk/.github/profile/README.md

-## Hey, this is BBCRON organziation 👋👋
+## Hey, this is BBCRON organization 👋👋